|Nutrition Facts (per serving)|

 Boneless chicken breasts cook very quickly, and because of their low-fat content, they become quite dry when overcooked.
 Depending on the thickness of the chicken breasts, the cooking time can vary greatly, so using an instant-read thermometer is the best way to be sure of doneness.
 According to foodsafety.gov, the chicken must be cooked to a minimum temperature of 165 F before serving.

-- 3 boneless, skinless chicken breast halves (6 to 8 ounces each)
+3 boneless, skinless chicken breasts, 6 to 8 ounces each

 Slice a chicken breast in half horizontally to make 2 cutlets.
-Pound between two sheets of plastic wrap to thin evenly, about 1/2 inch thick.
+Pound between 2 sheets of plastic wrap to thin evenly, about 1/2-inch thick.
 Repeat with the remaining 2 chicken breasts.